Volue-Public/energy-mesh-python/docs/source/mesh_modelling.rst

 their specific assets.
 For example water courses named 'Driva', 'Lundesokna', reservoirs named 'Innerdalsvannet', 'Storfossdammen' and so on.
 The resulting **model** is a tree where all the nodes are Mesh objects from the Mesh model that represent customer's physical assets.
+The root (top-level) object, is called model.
+It is the same as other regular objects, except it does not have an owner.

 .. image:: images/physical_hydropower_object_structure.png
    :width: 400